LambdaLabs/docsy-lambda-docs/content/en/cloud/learn-private-ip-address.md

 ## Learn what ports on your instance are publicly accessible

-You can use `nmap` to learn what ports on your instance are publicly accessible, that is, reachable over the Internet.
+You can use Nmap to learn what ports on your instance are publicly accessible, that is, reachable over the Internet.

 {{% alert title="Note" color="info" %}}
 The instructions, below, assume you're running Ubuntu on your computer.
 {{% /alert %}}

-First, install `nmap` by running:
+First, install Nmap by running:

 ```bash
 sudo apt install -y nmap